kubermatic/docs/content/kubermatic/main/tutorials-howtos/administration/presets/_index.en.md

 ### Creating a Preset

 Presets can also be created via `kubectl`.
-As with any other Kubernetes resource, you will neec to draft a YAML file for it and then create/apply it.
+As with any other Kubernetes resource, you will need to draft a YAML file for it and then create/apply it.
 The YAML example above can be re-used to start creating a `Preset` resource.
 For respective fields for each provider, check out the [PresetSpec CRD reference]({{< ref "../../../references/crds/#presetspec" >}}).